codyrobb/Phrase/README.md

 ### `func put(key: String, value: CustomStringConvertable) -> Phrase`

-After initialization, it is time to supply the `Phrase` with keys to be replaced.
+After initialization it is time to supply the `Phrase` with keys to be replaced.
 Using this method, we can designate to replace any key with a value that conforms to `CustomStringConvertable)`.
-Notice that this method returns a `Phrase`, rather itself, to allow easy chaining.
+Notice that this method returns itself to allow easy chaining.

 Note that attempting to use the same `key` more than once will result in the **last** value supplied being used.